New to EARTH 540?

 Registered students should begin with the Course Orientation, located in the "Orientation" menu.

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.
 Information about registering for this course and about the online Master of Education in Earth Sciences is available at http://earth.e-education.psu.edu.

 Overview - EARTH 540 is an elective course in Penn State's online Masters of Education in Earth Sciences.
 This course is designed specifically for science teachers who seek to enrich their knowledge of oceanography and contemporary principles of the fluid Earth and who are able to study only part-time and at a distance from the Penn State Campus.
 EARTH 540 is offered periodically, generally once or twice per year.

 - Learning Environment - This Web site provides the primary instructional materials for the course.
-The Resources menu links to important supporting materials, while the Course Outline menu links to the course lessons.
+The Resources menu links to important supporting materials and a list of the lessons we will cover in the course can be found in the menu bar to the right.
 Canvas, Penn State's course management system, is used to support the delivery of this course, as well, as it provides the primary communications, calendaring, and submission tools for the course.

 - Topics of Study - EARTH 540 introduces knowledge and broadens understanding of the oceans and their role in climate, coastal processes, and life within the fluid Earth.
 Students will gain insight into the physical and chemical processes that determine properties of the ocean and govern interactions between the ocean, atmosphere, groundwater, and the fluid/solid Earth.
 Topics will reinforce fundamental scientific principles such as heat transfer, chemical equilibrium, and conservation of energy.